cssgunc/ccc/README.md

 ## Get Started

 Look at our environment setup docs: [Environment Setup](docs/environment_setup.md)\
-Also, make sure to look over the: [Contributing Guidelines](docs/contributing_guidelines.md)
+Also, make sure to look over the: [Contributing Guidelines](docs/contributing_guidelines.md)\
+If you are looking for more information about the project structure + more about the code for maintenance reasons, please see: [Maintenance](docs/maintenance.md)